LunaVB/js-rpg/README.md

 22. prevent enemy from moving after they've been killed.</br>
 23. draw hp and mana to screen + update after every attack.</br>
 24. give all teammembers at least 4 skills </br>
+25. hold proper info in holdTeamInfo and holdEnemyInfo after making a move (stats//calcHits).</br>
+26. redo damage and magic damage calculation</br>
+27. skill list not visible until you click on a character</br>

 <h2>IDEAS: </h2>
 <h3>LEVELS: </h3>